-In the third of a series of blog articles with 50 of the best tips we are dedicating this weeks blog to an article with a number of triathlon training tips to help you as we all enter the chunky phase of the training calendar in readiness for racing and putting down some PB’s.
+In the third of a series of blog articles with 50 of the best triathlon tips we are dedicating this weeks blog to help you as we all enter the chunky phase of the training calendar.
+In readiness for racing and putting down some PB’s.
 We will cover more tips from the cycling leg for our article this week.
 Check out Part One of our Triathlon Training Tips where we cover swim training tips here and check our Part Two of our Triathlon Training Tips here where we started the story on tips for your cycling training.

 That’s the end of part three.
-Look out for the final part in our series of 50 triathlon training tips!
+Check out the final part in our series of our Top 50 triathlon training tips!